lyu4321/jellybean/README.md

 From one small program, you can create an entire website.
 Jellybean is a static site generator created in Node.js that lets you easily convert your text files into HTML files.

+# Main Features

+1. A single .txt file or folder containing multiple files can be converted into HTML pages.
+2. The title of the page, which is the first line of a file if followed by two blank lines, will be automatically generated.
+3. Generated files are stored in the 'dist' folder and style is provided by 'style.css' by default.
+Custom folders and styles can be specified using optional flags (see below).

 # Installation

 1. Clone this repository